Big retailers team up on mobile payments plan

 The retailer group is joining a crowded field.

-Earlier this month Starbucks Corp took on the mobile payments model, employing Square Inc to process payments at its U.S. coffee shops.
+Earlier this month Starbucks Corp (SBUX.O) also took on the mobile payments model, employing Square Inc to process payments at its U.S. coffee shops.

-In May, eBay Inc's PayPal unit announced deals with 15 retailers to use its system for mobile payments.

 "These big retailers are doing this because they are not happy with the solutions being pushed on them by the market," said Rick Oglesby, a payments expert at consulting firm Aite Group.